Admin-7/Mr-Robot-techniques/Software-Defined-Radio.md

 * [Technician Ham Radio License, by David Casler](https://www.youtube.com/playlist?list=PL07A7D1C9D7BF7F48)

   The ARRL is a licensing body that administers examinations and awards credentials for legal compliance in operating radio transmitters (it is generally safe and legal to passively receive radio signals, i.e., to listen to electro-magnetic spectrum radiation, but it is not legal to transmit, i.e., to speak using the same mechanism, i.e., EM/radio).
 This video series is a "teach-to-the-test" free course by a long-time licensed ham radio operator that for the most basic of these licenses, the "Tech" exam.
 The next exam is the "[General](https://www.youtube.com/playlist?list=PL0R9jy9LZw_35KimLiSIOH0YdNtCeYcRe)" license and finally the "[Amateur Extra](https://www.youtube.com/playlist?list=PL0R9jy9LZw_3CHCH-5A8faeIA-H3e4ZNC)" license.

+* * *

+See also:

+* related pages: [[Favorite conference talks]] has several videos dealing with "wireless" and "radio" hacking, worth watching.